kms54321/orvis-podcast/README.md

 Orvis Podcast Archive Feeds:
 Current official podcast only shows most recent 200 episodes.
-This gives access to all of the older episodes, nothing more.
+This gives a podcast play access to all of the older episodes, nothing more.
+No code really, just content, and none of the content is owned by me.

 Apr 2008 – Dec 2021 --> https://kms54321.github.io/orvis-podcast/orvis_podcast_feed_pre2022.xml